 My hon.
 Friend, who is a great champion of science in the UK, makes a very important point.
 We want to continue to attract the brightest and best to the UK, particularly those looking to work in our world-leading science and innovation sector.
 As I said earlier, the announcement of the new start-up visas is an important step in showing that a UK immigration policy can do that.

 May I ask the Secretary of State directly whether he thinks that he and his team have the right level of competencies to conduct these difficult negotiations?
 Is not it about time that he thought very carefully about bringing in some new talent?
 I would suggest perhaps David Miliband, Gordon Brown and even the former Chancellor of the Exchequer.
-They might actually help him do a job that needs attention to detail and real competence.
+They might actually help him to do a job that needs attention to detail and real competence.

 The attention to detail that delivered the financial crisis of 2008 is precisely what we do not want.